 Curious agents have complex behaviour that changes over time with exposure to new experiences.
 The example problem given in this paper of designing an interesting gallery is further compounded if one assumes that agents will visit the same gallery more than once.
-Figure 11(c) shows the behaviour of agents when they are allowed to visit the gallery multiple times in succession and retain the memory of their previous visits.
-It shows how the gallery eventually becomes "boring" for all of the agents, indicated by the tight formation that the majority of agents have taken while streaming past all of the works because they are no longer of any interest.
-The question of how a curator maintains the interest of visitors that have already experienced many of the works in previous visits is one that may be explored in future research using curious agents and situated design evaluations.
+How does a designer maintain the interest of visitors that have already experienced many of the works in previous visits?
+Future research into the use of situated design evaluations and curious agents will explore this interesting topic.